LuisSalvadorNeo4j/fraud-detection-training/queries/fraud_detection_with_neo4j.md

 Most graph theory algorithm are meant to run on monopartite and/or bipartite graph.

-For instance, from our bipartire model, we can build a monopartite graph called `monopartite_account_to_account` with this cypher projection.
+For instance, from our bipartite model, we can build a monopartite graph called `monopartite_account_to_account` with this cypher projection.

 ```cypher
 MATCH (source:Account)<-[:FROM]-(t:Transaction)-[:TO]->(target:Account)